blacksmithgu/amadeus/README.md

 * [ ] Basic static page for creating a room with a password
 * [ ] Web-socket based game page
+* [ ] Use the Web Audio API for playing audio (data can be sent over websockets): https://www.html5rocks.com/en/tutorials/webaudio/intro/